break-2007

 (more…)

-Dexter Gordon – We Were Knocked Out in 2007
+Dexter Gordon Knocked Us Out All the Way Back in 2007

 Hot Stamper Pressings of Blue Note Albums Available Now

-The presence and immediacy on this copy are STUNNING.
-Just listen to the snare drum at the beginning of Coppin’ The Haven — it sounds like someone is bangin’ that thing in your living room.
+The presence and immediacy on this copy are stunning.
+Just listen to the snare drum at the beginning of Coppin’ The Haven — it sounds like someone is bangin’ that thing right in your living room.

 We’ve never heard a Blue Note with this kind of clarity, this kind of transparency, and this much life.
 We rate it an A+++ on both sides — Master Tape Sound, As Good As It Gets.